WebexCC-SA/LAB-1111/docs/Meetings.md

 # Lab 5 - Meetings
 Webex Meetings offers a wide range of features for hosts and cohosts.
 And with Webex, the most secure.

-- In this lab:
-    - Review which settings may need adjustment for your organization
-    - Following the approach from earlier labs, create and apply a template with specific limitations for a user group that requires additional controls
+In this lab, you'll review which settings may need adjustment for your organization.
+Then, following the approach from earlier labs, you'll create and apply a template with specific limitations for a user group that requires additional controls.

-- The [Meetings default vs template settings chart](template_assets/MeetingsSetting.pdf){:target="_blank"} chart shows which Meetings settings are set by default and which you can change for groups using the template
-    - Use the chart as a quick reference to compare default settings with customizable options to fit your organization’s needs
+The [Meetings default vs template settings chart](template_assets/MeetingsSetting.pdf){:target="_blank"} chart shows which Meetings settings are set by default and which you can change for groups using the template.
+Use the chart as a quick reference to compare default settings with customizable options to fit your organization’s needs.
 <table>
   <tbody>
     <tr>